rvarttinen/spring-example-magic/README.md

 * act as a repository of "nice-to-have" features on how to do things Spring Boot and RDF, i.e. implementation, testing, format conversion, asynch, etc.

 # What is does
 The example/demo service is really simple; it will retrieve an entry from the [Bored API](https://apis.scrimba.com/bored/) and stores it locally as RDF magic.
 I.e providing a key to an entry will fetch it from the external, Bored API, and apply semantics to  it and then store it in an in-memory triple store.
 Keys are in the range [1000000, 9999999].
+If same entry is requested subsequently the locally stored entry will be used (a Bloom filter is queried first to see if there might be a local one, otherwise an external fetch is performed).

 If no key is provided the service will list all locally stored entries.
 It will not make any attempt to retrieve any external data - for now.